JuliaImages/Images.jl/doc/core.md

 Cairo use "horizontal-major" storage of images, and have the color dimension first (fastest).
 This therefore necessitates a permutation of the dimensions of the raw data array.

+The convention that a `m x n x 3` array implies RGB is also problematic for anyone doing 3d imaging, and can result in hard-to-find bugs when the third dimension happens to be of size 3.
+For 3d imaging, the use of an Image type---perhaps converting Arrays via `grayim`---is highly recommended.

 The conventions for plain arrays are "baked in" via a few simple utility functions in the file